 3. Why does it rain so much in Seattle?

 Seattle is right in the path of a weather pattern that routinely brings in a lot of moisture off of the Pacific Ocean.
 Water evaporates from the ocean and is carried by weather patterns up over the Olympic Mountains, where it cools and the water droplets condense into the rain we all know and love.
-The Olympics create a rain shadow, which is most commonly over areas near Sequim — a small town northwest of the mountains that gets only about 18 inches of rain a year.
+The Olympics create a rain shadow, which is most commonly over areas near Sequim — a small town northeast of the mountains that gets only about 18 inches of rain a year.
 To an extent, this rain shadow benefits Seattle.
 Yes, we get a lot of rain, but without the mountains, we’d get even more!